Spinal stenosis symptoms

-The location of a patient’s spinal stenosis symptoms will vary depending on which region of the spine is affected:
+The location of spinal stenosis symptoms will vary depending on which region of the spine is affected:

-- Cervical spine (neck) – Neck, upper back, shoulders, and/or arms
+- Cervical (upper) spine — affects the neck, upper back, shoulders and arms

-- Lumbar spine (lower back) – Lower back, hips, buttocks, and/or legs
+- Lumbar (lower) spine — affects the lower back, hips, buttocks and legs

-Most patients are able to alleviate the symptoms of spinal stenosis through the use of conservative, non-surgical treatments.
-This typically includes the use of medication (non-steroidal anti-inflammatory drugs, analgesics, muscle relaxants, etc.), physical therapy, and lifestyle modifications (losing weight, becoming more active, quitting smoking, etc.) when necessary.
-Some patients choose to complement their physician-prescribed treatments with alternative therapies such as acupuncture, chiropractic manipulation or deep tissue massage, among others.
+Many patients are able to relieve the symptoms of spinal stenosis through the use of conservative, nonsurgical treatments suggested by their doctor.
+This typically includes the use of medication, physical therapy and lifestyle changes, such as losing weight, becoming more active or quitting smoking, if necessary.
+Some patients choose to complement these treatments with alternative therapies such as acupuncture, chiropractic manipulation or deep tissue massage, among others.
 Always keep your doctor informed of any new types of treatments you choose to pursue to make sure they are compatible with your condition and existing care.

 Laser Spine Institute

-A physician might recommend surgery for those who find little to no relief from their spinal stenosis symptoms after following a conservative treatment regimen for several weeks or months.
-Laser Spine Institute offers effective alternatives to open spine surgery that allow 90% percent of patients to return to work within three months of their procedures.
-Contact us to learn more and to schedule your initial consultation.
+Surgery may be recommended for those who find little to no relief from their spinal stenosis symptoms after following a conservative treatment plan for several weeks or months.
+Laser Spine Institute offers an alternative to traditional open spine procedures with our minimally invasive spine surgery.
+Our team of board-certified orthopedic surgeons and neurosurgeons+ use muscle-sparing techniques that allow procedures to be performed on an outpatient basis.